arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

  {{< figure src="positioning fontawesome icons.png" title="positioning fontawesome icons" alt="positioning fontawesome icons">}}

-To rotate the icons using fontawesome transform property use `rotate-x`.
+To rotate the icons using Font Awesome transform property use `rotate-x`.
 Where `x` is degrees to rotate and negative values also allowed.

 ```
 <fa-icon [icon]="['fas', 'snowboarding']"></fa-icon>